asmaasaleh185/IEEE-Backend/PHP/PHP.md

 >- *It is slower than an echo statement.*
 ## sensitivity in PHP
 - *PHP is partially case-sensitive.
 Knowing what are case sensitive and what is not is very important to avoid syntax errors.*
+## programming language vs scripting langauge
+- *Programming Language*
+ >Is a language which is used by humans to navigate their communication with computers.
+Programming Language is used to write computer programs.
+It is a high-speed language.
+- *Scripting Language*
+ >Is a language that uses a naive method to bring codes to a runtime environment.
+Scripting Language is used to create dynamic web applications.
+Scripting language contains different libraries.
+## dynamically typed vs statically typed language
+- *Statically Typed Languages*
+ >Checking occurs at compile time.
+At compile time, source code in a specific programming language is converted to a machine-readable format.
+This means that before source code is compiled, the type associated with each and every single variable must be known.
+- *Dynamically Typed Languages*
+ >checking takes place at runtime or execution time.
+This means that variables are checked against types only when the program is executing.
+## Assign by Value .
+VS .
+Assign by Reference
+- *Assign by Value*
+ >Making a copy of the original value and assigning it to a new variable.
+Any changes made to the new variable will not affect the original variable, and vice versa.
+- *Assign by Reference*
+ >Creating a reference or alias to the original variable.
+Any changes made to the new variable will be reflected in the original variable, and vice versa.
 ## Resources
 >1- what is PHP?
 >- https://www.php.net/manual/en/intro-whatis.php